mnpjs/mnp/documentary/2-cli/index.md

 ### `-I`, `--init`: Configure

 When launched for the first time, `mnp` will ask to complete the set-up process and create a `.mnprc` file in the directory from which it was called.
-It is possible to create a default `.mnprc` in the `HOME` directory to remember the token, and then initialise `mnp` in other directories, when it will reuse the token from the `HOME` config, but ask for more details for the current folder.
+It is possible to create a default `.mnprc` in the `HOME` directory to remember the token and other standard settings, and then initialise `mnp` in other directories, then _MNP_ will reuse the settings from the `HOME` config, but ask for more details for the current folder.
 This way, it is easy to manage different organisations and scopes, while reusing the access token.

 <typedef narrow>types/index.xml</typedef>